The realization space of an unstable coalgebra: Cosimplicial spaces

 \begin{proof} Let $i\co X^\bu \hookrightarrow Y^\bu$ be a $0$-connected $\mc{G}$-cofibration and let $Z^\bu$ be its cofiber.
 The induced map $H_*(i)\co H_*(X^\bu) \to H_*(Y^\bu)$ is an \mc{E}-cofibration and we denote its cofiber by $C^\bu$.
 We show that the canonical map $q\co C^\bu \to H_*(Z^\bu)$ is an isomorphism.
 Note that $\Hom(C^\bu, H_*\kfp{m})$ fits into a pullback square of simplicial groups

 for all $m\ge 0$.
-Since $i$ is a \mc{G}-cofibration the right hand vertical map is a Kan fibration, and the square is also a homotopy pullback.
-By \eqref{representing property of GEMs}, $H_*(i)^*$ can be identified with the fibration
+Since $i$ is a \mc{G}-cofibration, the right hand vertical map is a Kan fibration and the square is also a homotopy pullback.
+By \eqref{representing property of GEMs}, $H_*(i)^*$ can be identified with the fibration of simplicial groups

-Since $i$ is a $0$-connected the map $i^*$ is a $\pi_0$-surjective Kan fibration and, hence, surjective.
+Since $i$ is $0$-connected, the map $i^*$ is a $\pi_0$-surjective Kan fibration and, hence, surjective.
 Thus, for all $k, m \geq 0$, there are short exact sequences

 Applying \eqref{representing property of GEMs} again, we conclude that the following is also a pullback square of simplicial groups

 So the map $q\co C^\bu \to H_*(Z^\bu)$ induces natural isomorphisms

 which implies that $q$ an isomorphism by Proposition \ref{cogenerating property of GEMs}. \end{proof}